Yoel Romero: 2015

 Romero was expected to face Ronaldo Souza on February 28, 2015, at UFC 184.
 However, Souza pulled out of the fight on January 15, 2015, due to pneumonia.
 The bout was rescheduled for April 18, 2015, at UFC on Fox 15.
 However, Romero was forced out of the fight by a ligament and meniscus tear in his knee.
 He was replaced by Chris Camozzi.

 Romero faced former light heavyweight champion Lyoto Machida on June 27, 2015, at UFC Fight Night 70.
 This was the first UFC event, headlining Romero in the main event.
 He knocked out Machida at 1:38 of the third round with a series of elbows from top position.
 Romero was awarded a "Performance of the Night" bonus.

 The bout with Ronaldo Souza was scheduled for a third time, eventually taking place on December 12, 2015, at UFC 194.
 Romero won the fight via split decision.
 2 of 17 media outlets scored the bout in favor of Romero.

 2016

 Romero faced former middleweight champion Chris Weidman on November 12, 2016, at UFC 205.
 He won the fight via knockout in the third round and was awarded a Performance of the Night bonus.
 It was announced that Romero was next-in-line for a title shot, after owning an 8-match winning streak.

 2017

-With middleweight champion Michael Bisping sidelined due to injury, Romero fought Robert Whittaker on July 8, 2017 at UFC 213 for the interim UFC Middleweight Championship.
+With middleweight champion Michael Bisping sidelined due to injury, Romero fought Robert Whittaker on July 8, 2017, at UFC 213 for the interim UFC Middleweight Championship.
 Romero lost the fight by unanimous decision.
+This fight earned him another Fight of the Night award.